Lusatian culture: Culture

 Burial was by cremation; inhumations are rare.
 The urn is usually accompanied by numerous (up to 40) secondary vessels.
 Metal grave gifts are sparse, but there are numerous hoards (such as Kopaniewo, Pomerania) that contain rich metalwork, both bronze and gold (hoard of Eberswalde, Brandenburg).
 Graves containing moulds (like at Bataune, in Saxony) and tuyeres attest to the production of bronze tools and weapons at the village level.
-The 'royal' tomb of Seddin, Brandenburg, Germany, covered by a large earthen barrow, contained Mediterranean imports like bronze vessels and glass beads.
+The "royal" tomb of Seddin, Brandenburg, Germany, covered by a large earthen barrow, contained Mediterranean imports like bronze vessels and glass beads.
 Cemeteries can be quite large and contain thousands of graves.

 Well-known settlements include Biskupin, in Poland, and Buch, near Berlin.
 There are both open villages and fortified settlements (burgwall or gord) on hilltops or in swampy areas.
 The ramparts were constructed of wooden boxes filled with soil or stones.

 Its economy was mainly based on arable agriculture, as is attested by numerous storage pits.
-Wheat (emmer) and six-row barley formed the basic crops, together with millet, rye and oats, peas, broad beans, lentils, and gold of pleasure (Camelina sativa).
+Emmer wheat and six-row barley formed the basic crops, together with millet, rye and oats, peas, broad beans, lentils, and gold of pleasure (Camelina sativa).
 Flax was grown, and remains of domesticated apples, pears, and plums have been found.
 Cattle and pigs were the most important domestic animals, followed by sheep, goats, horses, and dogs.
 Pictures on Iron Age urns from Silesia attest horse riding, but horses were used to draw chariots as well.
-Hunting was practiced, as bones of red and roe deer, boar, bison, elk, hare, fox, and wolf attest, but it did not provide much of the meat consumed.
+Hunting was practiced, as bones of red and roe deer, boar, European bison, elk, hare, fox, and wolf attest, but it did not provide much of the meat consumed.
 The numerous frog bones found at Biskupin may indicate that frogs' legs were eaten as well.